spiral/docs/docs/en/overview/contributing.md

 ### Include tests

-Important thing to keep in mind when submitting code to the Spiral Framework is to include tests.
+Important thing to keep in mind when submitting code to Spiral is to include tests.
 This helps make sure that the code you're submitting is working the way it should, and that it doesn't cause any new problems and, it makes it easier for maintainers to verify that your code is correct.

 #### Run tests